amold83/Test/README.md

 *  Streamlined questions in the application entry module with user friendly forms
 *  Code follows stringent security standards based on the National Institute of Standards and Technology (NIST) benchmark
 *  Nudges:There are context-specific nudges throughout NH EASY to provide additional reminders and help for different scenarios.
 Banners across the top of the user’s dashboard homepage when they log in.
+*  Electronic verifications through integration with federal interfaces like SSA, VCI, VLP
+*  Integration with third party services like Trumpia for text messaging, Experian for Identity proofing, phone, email and physical address validation.